Digtronix/SrJ/README.md

-# new file for my Digitronix project
+# New file for my Digitronix project